WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 Child being burnable by the sun.

+XI Construct Laser not exploding at the end.

+Grandparent rock fragments being invisible.

 (Off by default)\
 Mithrix Phase 4 being skipable because the game thinks he has 0 health.

-XI Construct Laser not exploding at the end.

 ## Items / Equipment

-Corrects/Fixes some wrong item descriptions.
+Corrects various wrong item descriptions.

 For Retool, Enigma, Bottled Chaos
 - Sawmerang not bleeding if you don't have the equipment.